Gaurav-Gosain/discollama/README.md

 # 🕺 Discollama 🦙

 Discollama is a Discord bot project written in Go.
-It uses the DiscordGo library to interact with the Discord API and provides various commands for users to interact with.
+It uses the [DiscordGo](github.com/bwmarrin/discordgo) library to interact with the Discord API and provides users with the ability to generate text using models locally hosted using [Ollama](https://ollama.com/).

 ## 📚 Table of Contents